EarthenSky/gebdev.net/zola/content/blog/patch-parsers-properly.md

 </code></pre>

 Interestingly enough, `toysh`, `sush`, and `brush` all fail in the same way.
 This seems to be the kind of thing [you need to make your shell **mature**](https://oilshell.zulipchat.com/#narrow/channel/503208-bug-post-mortem/topic/mdev-conf.20-.20.5C.22.20should.20not.20be.20escape.20sequence.20in.20here.20docs/near/553270324).

+I think it's an interesting distinction, so let's run through how this bug was fixed & why it was done in a specific way.

 <div style="text-align: center; margin-bottom: 16px;">
     <div style="margin: auto; display: inline-block; text-align: left;">